 Is my money safe with Tandem?

-Unlike some other similar apps, Tandem is covered by the Financial Services Compensation Scheme (FCSC).
-That means that if something should happen to Tandem, you are covered by up to £85,000
+Because Tandem is a bank, your money is covered by the Financial Services Compensation Scheme (FCSC).
+That means that if something should happen to Tandem, you are covered by the UK government for up to £85,000.

 The fixed-rate saver allows you to put money away for a fixed term of between 1-3 years.
 The advantage is that you will earn more interest compared to a current account or most cash ISA’s.
 However, that money is there for that period and you cannot withdraw it.